Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-Next door, we have those same primaries rendered as CMYK colors, and you can do that once again from the color panel by clicking on the flyout menu icon once again, and choosing CMYK sliders.
-And the recipe for red is cyan zero, magenta 100%, yellow 100%, and the K value, which is black, should be 0% for all primaries.
-If you want yellow instead, you would reduce the magenta value to 0% and leave the yellow value set to 100% and so forth.
+Next door, we have those same primaries, rendered as CMYK colors.
+And you can do that once again from the color panel, by clicking on the fly out menu icon once again, and choosing CMYK Sliders.
+And the recipe for red, is cyan zero, magenta 100%, yellow 100%, and the K value, which is black, should be 0% for all the primaries.
+If you want yellow instead, you would reduce the magenta value to 0% and leave the yellow value set to 100%, and so forth.

-Next door, to that we have a column of flesh tones.
+Next door to that, we have a column of flesh tones.
 So we start off with three cool flesh tones, and then move on to three warm flesh tones.
-And then, finally, in this first table we have a series of six gray values starting with white and ending with black.
+And, then finally in this first table, we have a series of six gray values, starting with white and ending with black.
 In the next door table are the classic Macbeth colors.
-So, for those of you who are photographers, who are used to working with the Macbeth chart, I went ahead and included all 24 colors in that chart.
-Now, I went ahead and rendered these colors as chiclets because it's pretty.
+So, for those of you who are photographers, or used to working with the Macbeth chart, I went ahead and included all 24 colors in that chart.
+Now I went ahead and rendered these colors as chicklets because it's pretty.

 That's about the only reason.
-But you may find that to be distracting which is why I went ahead and created some layer comps for you, so you can switch the appearance of the color swatches.
-To check them out, go up to the Window menu > Layer Comps command.
-And then, you'll see a list of five comps, starting with Color chiclets.
-Now, to switch from one comp to another, you don't click on it, like so.
-Instead, you click on the square in front of the comp name.
-Now, nothing is changing on screen here, because the save version of the file is this layer comp, color chiclets.
+But you may find that to be distracting, which is why I went ahead and created some layer comps for you, so you can switch the appearance of the color swatches.
+To check them out, go up to the Window menu and choose the Layer Comps command, and then you'll see a list of five comps, starting with color chiclets.
+Now to switch from one comp to another, you don't click on it like so, instead you click on the square in front of the comp name.
+Now nothing's changing on screen here, because the saved version of the file is this layer comp, Color chiclets.

-However, if you want to turn off those highlights, then you can click in front of highlights off, and those highlight effects go away.
-If you don't want the round corners around each color swatch, then you can switch to the next comp down, sharp corners.
-If you want a little bit of extra emphasis around each color swatch, then click in front of Double strokes.
-And that'll give you a black stroke and a white stroke around each and every swatch.
-And then, finally, if you're finding these marble tablets in the background distracting, then you can click in front of the final comp, which is called Gray tablets, and that will give you the most straightforward view of every single one of these colors.
+However, if you want to turn off those highlights, then you can click in front of highlights off and those highlight effects go away.
+If you don't want the round corners around each color swatch, then you can switch to the next comp down, Sharp corners.
+If you want a little bit of extra emphasis around each color swatch, then click in front of Double strokes, and that'll give you a black stroke and a white stroke around each and every swatch.
+And then finally, if you're finding these marble tablets in the background distracting, then you can click in front of the final comp, which is called Gray Tablets, and that'll give you the most straightforward view of every single one of these colors.